mdavids/rfc/content/draft-davids-forsalereg-05.md

 ## Example 2: Various other approaches

-Free format text, to make the availability more explicit:
+Free format text, with some additional unstructured information, aimed to be human readable:

 ~~~
 _for-sale.example.com.
-IN TXT "I'm for sale: info [at] example.com"
+IN TXT "v=FORSALE1;$500, info[at]example.com"
 ~~~

-Proprietary format, used by a registry or registrar to automatically redirect visitors to a web page, but which has no well-defined meaning to third parties:
+A proprietary format, defined by a registry or registrar to automatically redirect visitors to a web page, but without a well-defined meaning to third parties:

 ~~~
 _for-sale.example.com.
-IN TXT "fscode=aHR0cHM...V4YW1wbGUuY29t"
+IN TXT "v=FORSALE1;fscode=aHR0cHM...wbGUuY29t"
 ~~~

 The content in the following example could be malicious, but it is not in violation of this specification (see (#security)):

 ~~~
 _for-sale.example.com.
-IN TXT "<script>alert('H4x0r')</script>"
+IN TXT "v=FORSALE1;<script>alert('')</script>"
 ~~~

 # Operational Guidelines {#guidelines}
-DNS wildcards interact poorly with underscored names, which is why the use of wildcards is **NOT RECOMMENDED** when deploying this mechanism.
-But they may still be encountered in practice, especially with operators who are not deploying this mechanism.
-Therefore, any assumptions about the content of "\_for-sale" TXT records should be made with caution.
+DNS wildcards interact poorly with underscored names.
+Therefore, the use of wildcards is **NOT RECOMMENDED** when deploying this mechanism.
+However, wildcards may still be encountered in practice, especially with operators who are not implementing this mechanism.

-For instance, some operators configure wildcards to return a fixed "v=spf1 -all" TXT record for all subdomains.
-In such cases, the presence of a "\_for-sale" TXT record containing this content does not indicate that the domain is actually for sale.

-To minimize confusion, it is **RECOMMENDED** to include content that is recognizable either by humans or automated systems, such as the "fscode=" string or the descriptive text shown in the (#examples, use title) section.

-As an alternative. the situation can be circumvented by adding a "\_for-sale" leaf node with a different RR type, anything other than TXT.
-Although being an exception to the recommendations, it will prevent confusing wildcard responses to TXT queries.

-For example:
+This is why the version tag is a **REQUIRED** element: it helps distinguish legitimate "\_for-sale" records from unrelated TXT records.
+Nonetheless, any assumptions about the content of "\_for-sale" TXT records SHOULD be made with caution.

+It is also **RECOMMENDED** that the content string be limited to visible ASCII characters, excluding the double quote (") and backslash (\\).
+In ABNF syntax, this would be:

 ~~~
-_for-sale.example.com.
-IN HINFO "NOT A TXT" "NOT FOR SALE"
+forsale-data        = 0*244(recommended-char)
+recommended-char    = %x20-21 / %x23-5B / %x5D-7E
 ~~~

-In general it is best to avoid the above wildcard situation completely.

 # IANA Considerations